UnownHash/Blissey/README.md

 - set config.ini accordingly
 - grant sql user access to koji db
 - project_golbat, this project should contain your mon fences.
 Ideally this is same project as used for 2nd point in prerequisites to ensure alligment.
 - project_controller, this project should contain your quest fences.
-Again to assure alligment your controller(Flygon) project would be a logical choice.
+Again to assure alligment your controller(Dragonite) project would be a logical choice.
 In case all area quest/mon fences are identical both can point to the same Koji project.
 <BR>
 2 Manually add them to Blissey table geofences<BR>